-A specialization in supply chain management is available to all undergraduate students enrolled in the School of Business.
-Students can add this specialization to their current business major.
-To complete the supply chain management specialization, students take six required courses and one of three electives.
+A specialization in supply chain management is available to all undergraduate students enrolled in the Wisconsin School of Business and may be added to any current business major.
+The specialization is housed in and coordinated by the Grainger Center for Supply Chain Management.
 Students learn to think about the supply chain in an integrated business framework both in and out of the classroom from our faculty and applied learning program.

 MKT 423: Procurement and Supply Chain Management